zhex/fe-dev-server/README.md

 default: true

 livereload is awesome, it will refresh your browser automatically after anything changed.
-If you dont like this feature, you can set it to `false` to switch it off.
+If you dont like this feature, you can set it to `false` to switch it off. also you can set it as a **livereload option object**;

 ### open